charliecalvert/CloudNotes/Assignments/ApacheHtml.md

 ## Turn it in

 Besides putting them in your Apache dir on Pristine Lubuntu and EC2, you should put all your configuration files in a folder of your repository called **ApacheHelpers**.
 It should have the structure shown below.
-When you are done, push your repository.
+When you are done, push your repository and take the screenshot described below.

 Checklist: